The surprising psychology behind our online coworking buddies

 Keep photos of loved ones (or someone you admire) close to your workspace.

 Use those photos to remind yourself WHY you need to be productive.
 And take advantage of the effect that other people’s eyes have on our brains.
+It’s a trick that the big brands use well.

-Even if we are only subconsciously aware of eyes upon us, we are more inclined to behave honestly, in line with our values.
+Because even if we are only subconsciously aware of eyes upon us, we are more inclined to behave honestly, in line with our values.

 Never work alone again